Should my Buy to Let property be owned personally or through a limited company?

 What happens if I want to sell the company?

 Company rental property businesses are currently not automatically deemed as trading for tax purposes so may not qualify for certain trading company reliefs.
+The reliefs of note that this could affect are:

 Entrepreneurs relief - this can reduce Capital Gains Tax payable on the sale of shares in a company.

-Rollover relief is not available – this means you cannot carry the gain and deduct it from the base costs of any new asset when bought within 3 years or 12 months before selling the assets whose gain you want to roll over.
+Rollover relief is not available – this means you cannot carry the gain and deduct it from the base costs of any new asset when bought within 3 years or 12months before selling the assets whose gain you want to roll over.

 The test HMRC seem to use is how active you are day-to-day in the property business.
 However the case law is not clear on what tests you need to pass to ensure it is a trading business and not an investment company.